Professor and Chair,

-Division of Emergency Medicine and Department of Neurosciences
+Department of Emergency Medicine, and Professor, Department of Neurosciences

 Medical University of South Carolina